oscdev-io/birdplan/tests/t40_bgp/t36_redistribute_static/README.md

 In the case of "test_redistribute_static": **(default)**
-  - r1 should be exporting its static routes on interface eth1 to r2 as this is default behavior.
+  - r1 should not be exporting its static routes to r2 as this is default behavior.

 In the case of "test_redistribute_static_true":
   - r1 should be exporting its static routes on interface eth1 to r2.

 In the case of "test_redistribute_static_false":
   - r1 should not be exporting its static routes to r2 as `redistribute:static` is set to false.

+In the case of "test_redistribute_static_blackhole": **(default)**
+  - r1 should not be exporting its static blackhole routes to r2 as this is default behavior.

+In the case of "test_redistribute_static_blackhole_true":
+  - r1 should be exporting its static blackhole routes to r2 depending on the test case.

+In the case of "test_redistribute_static_blackhole_false":
+  - r1 should not be exporting its static blackhole routes to r2 as `redistribute:static_blackhole` is set to false.

 ## Diagram